nymea/nymea-wiki/Raspberry-Pi-2.md

     $ ssh guh@192.168.0.X    # password: ubuntu

-Please make an update in the new system to make sure there is the newest version of `guh`:
+Please make an update on the new system to make sure there is the newest version of `guh` installed:

     $ sudo apt-get update
-    $ sudo apt-get upgrade
+    $ sudo apt-get dist-upgrade

 -----------------------------------------------------